chelsea-designs/first-milestone/README.md

 ### Known Bugs

--   On some mobile devices the Hero Image pushes the size of screen out more than any of the other content on the page.
+-   On some mobile devices the Headshot Image does not appear centered.
-    -   A white gap can be seen to the right of the footer and navigation bar as a result.
--   On Microsoft Edge and Internet Explorer Browsers, all links in Navbar are pushed upwards when hovering over them.
+-   The logo portfolio would look better if the bottom row was full and all images aligned at the bottom, this section could be improved with the use of Javascript.

 ## Deployment